Top 7 WordPress Security Scams and How to Avoid Them!

 How SQL Injection Works:

-1. Input Fields: Attackers exploit vulnerabilities in input fields, such as search bars or login forms, by entering malicious SQL code.
+• Input Fields: Attackers use input fields, like search bars or login forms to enter malicious SQL code.

-1. Use Prepared Statements: Implement prepared statements in your database queries to prevent the execution of malicious SQL code.
+1. Prepared Statements: To prevent execution of malicious SQL code.
+Use prepared statements in your database queries

-2. Sanitize Input: Always validate and sanitize user input to ensure it doesn’t contain harmful code.
+2. Sanitize Input: Always validate and sanitize user input to make sure it not contain harmful code.

-3. Regular Security Audits: Conduct regular security audits and vulnerability assessments to identify and fix potential SQL injection risks.
+3. Regular Security Audits: Ensure you are conducting regular security audits and vulnerability assessments to identify any potential SQL injection risks.

 How XSS Attacks Work:

-1. Script Injection: Attackers insert malicious scripts into input fields or URL parameters, which are then executed in the browsers of users who view the affected page.
+1. Script Injection: This is where the attacker inputs malicious scripts in input fields, or URL parameters which are then executed in viewers browsers and has access to cookies.

 How to Avoid XSS Attacks: